 Ramneek found Stemettes online whilst she was in sixth form.
 The Stemette Society particularly appealed because it allowed her to get to know a variety of people and learn from them.
 She also wanted to “try and get some tips from people in industry and share (her) passion and love of STEM.”

-“I have loved being a part of this amazing STEM community as it has really brought back my passion for Tech, when I needed it the most.
+“I have loved being a part of this amazing STEM community as it has brought back my passion for tech when I needed it the most.
 It has been a great place to gain various opportunities and network with other like-minded young females and role models.”

 After having taken part in a range of programmes with Stemettes, Ramneek now regularly hosts and speaks at Stemette events.
-Now an engineering student at City University, she hopes to become a design engineer or a product designer in the near future.
+Now an engineering student at City University, she hopes to become a design engineer or a product designer shortly.

 “I cannot begin to explain how amazing this society is; not just for me but also for so many other young females.
 The community is so supportive and I believe that this will allow young people to thrive and kickstart their journey into STEM and ensure that their voices are heard and are taken into action.”